Çanakkale: Ottoman era

-At the start of the 14th century the Karasids under Demirhan Bey controlled the Anatolian side of the strait.
+At the start of the 14th century, the Karasids under Demirhan Bey controlled the Anatolian side of the strait.
 The Ottomans first gained control of Gallipoli in 1367.
-In 1462 Mehmed II had the Kale-I Sultaniye fortress built on the site now occupied by Çanakkale - it takes it names from the fact that one of the Sultan's sons had collaborated in its construction.
+In 1462, Mehmed II had the Kale-I Sultaniye fortress built on the site now occupied by Çanakkale - it takes it names from the fact that one of the Sultan's sons had collaborated in its construction.
 Kale-I Sultaniye was built at the narrowest point of the Dardanelles and, together with the fort of Kilitbahir on the opposite side, provided effective in controlling traffic through the strait.
 The two forts were quickly dubbed "The Castles", and a town developed to the north-east of Kale-I Sultaniye.

 From the late 15th century onwards, Jewish refugees expelled from Spain settled in Çanakkale and formed a sizeable community which thrived by supplying local shipping with provisions and acting as consular agents for many European nations.
-Into the late 19th century the Jewish community retained Spanish as a mother-tongue.
+Into the late 19th century the Jewish community adopted Spanish as their mother-tongue.
 Some 1,805 Jews were registered there in 1890, out of a population of 10,862, the rest being Muslims (3,551), Orthodox Greeks (2,577), Armenians (956) and assorted foreigners (2,173).

 Twentieth century

-In 1915, during the First World War, the Britain and France attempted to secure the Dardanelles with a view to capturing Constantinople.
+In 1915, during the First World War, Britain and France attempted to secure the Dardanelles with a view to capturing Constantinople.
 What is known in the West as the Gallipoli Campaign, or the Dardanelles Campaign, is referred to as the Battle of Çanakkale (Çanakkale Savaşı) in Turkey.
 In March 1915 the Royal Navy failed to force the Dardanelles and suffered severe losses.
 In a series of operations, HMS Triumph, HMS Ocean, HMS Goliath, HMS Irresistible and the French battleship Bouvet were all sunk.
-The French submarine Q84 Joule and the Australian submarine AE2 were also destroyed and several other important ships were crippled.
-Most of the damage was inflicted by mines, though a German U-Boat and Turkish small craft also contributed.
+The French submarine Joule and the Australian submarine AE2 were also destroyed and several other important ships were crippled.
+Most of the damage was inflicted by mines, though a German U-boat and Turkish small craft also contributed.

-In 1920 the city was estimated to have a population of approximately 22,000.
-A busy port, it was a stopping point for vessels traveling through the Strait, as it had been in the ancient past although the British who passed through described it as lacking good quality accommodation or resources.
+In 1920, the city was estimated to have a population of approximately 22,000.
+A busy port, it was a stopping point for vessels traveling through the strait, as it had been in the ancient past although the British who passed through described it as lacking good quality accommodation or resources.
 Goods exported from the port included wine, hides, pottery, ceramic tiles and grain.